Securely Manage Remote PostgreSQL Servers with pgAdmin on Mac OS X

 sudo systemctl restart postgresql

-In the “New Server Registration” dialog that appears, enter appropriate values for your server name and PostgreSQL account credentials.
-Be sure to specify “localhost” for the “Host” field, as you’ll be connecting via your SSH tunnel.
+In the “Connections” tab enter “localhost” for the “Host name/address” field, as you’ll be connecting via your SSH tunnel, and set the port to 5433.
 In the username and password fields, enter the credentials you specified when setting up PostgreSQL.

-For greater security, uncheck the “Store password” box.
-Click “OK” to connect to your server.
+For greater security, uncheck the “Save password” box.
+Click “Save” to connect to your server.

 You will be presented with a full view of the databases that your user account has access to:

 Congratulations!
-You’ve securely connected to your remote PostgreSQL server with pgAdmin III.
+You’ve securely connected to your remote PostgreSQL server with pgAdmin 4.

 You may wish to consult the following resources for additional information on this topic.
 While these are provided in the hope that they will be useful, please note that we cannot vouch for the accuracy or timeliness of externally hosted materials.